jgouneau/jgouneau.github.io/content/project/Semi-Supervised YOLOv2/index.md

 Showing proof of concept that the student performs better than the teacher, but also that using the student to train a new student (`Student²` here) does not seem to make any improvement.

-[^1]: Joseph Redmon, Ali Farhadi, "YOLO9000: Better, Faster, Stronger," 2016.
+[^1]: Joseph Redmon, Ali Farhadi, "YOLO9000: Better, Faster, Stronger", 2016.
-[^2]: Kihyuk Sohn et al, "A Simple Semi-Supervised Learning Framework for Object Detection," 2020.
+[^2]: Kihyuk Sohn, et al, "A Simple Semi-Supervised Learning Framework for Object Detection", 2020.